 In the Hudson River population, spawning and early development occurs in the freshwater portion of the River from late May through mid-July, while adult and large juvenile Atlantic sturgeon occupy marine waters.
-In recent studies, the primary spawning site for Atlantic sturgeon was identified in Hyde Park, New York at RM 83 (Bain et al. 2000).
-The spawning habitat is along the west side of the River, and spawning appears to be associated with rock islands, irregular bedrock, and substrate of silt and clay (Bain et al. 2000).
-The area is freshwater throughout the year, with water depths ranging from 12 to 24 meters (39 to 79 feet).
-Water temperatures in habitats used for spawning have been documented between 19 to 28°C (66 to 82°F) (Bain et al. 2000).
+Primary spawning sites for Atlantic sturgeon have been identified in Hyde Park, New York at RM 83 (Bain et al. 2000) and Catskill (RM 113), and spawning appears to be associated with rock islands, irregular bedrock, and substrate of silt and clay (Bain et al. 2000; Bain 1997).
+Spawning is unlikely to occur near brackish water because sturgeon eggs, embryos, and larvae are intolerant of saline conditions, and some significant length of river habitat is required downstream of the spawning area to accommodate successful dispersal of egs and larvae (Van Eenennaam et al. 1996).
+The spawning area is freshwater throughout the year and water temperatures in habitats used for spawning have been documented between 19 to 28°C (66 to 82°F) (Bain et al. 2000).